Personal life of Marvin Gaye: Suicide attempts

 Gaye attempted suicide at least three times.
-The first occurred in 1969 when he was holed up at a Detroit apartment.
-Gaye, despondent from his failing marriage at the time, sought to shoot himself with a handgun.
+The first occurred in 1970 when he was holed up at a Detroit apartment.
+Gaye, despondent from his failing marriage at the time combined with depression over duet partner Tammi Terrell's death from a brain tumor, sought to shoot himself with a handgun.
 Berry Gordy's father, "Pops", eventually stopped this attempt.
 In 1979, while in Maui, Gaye ingested 1 oz of cocaine in a second suicide attempt.
 Gaye explained later, "I'd given up.
 The problems were too big for me.
 I just wanted to be left alone and blow my brains on high-octane toot.
 It would be a slow but relatively pleasant death, certainly less messy than a gun."

 Four days before his death, according to his sister Jeanne, Gaye again attempted suicide by jumping out of a speeding sports car, only to suffer minor bruises.
-According to Frankie Gaye, after he found him dying from his gunshot wounds, Gaye explained that he had his father shoot him because he "couldn't do it himself".
 In an interview a year before his death in 1984, he explained his bouts with depression, stating that during his exile, he was "a manic-depressive.
 I was at my lowest ebb.
 I really didn't feel like I was loved.
 Because I didn't feel love, I felt useless."